Welcome from the Health and Wellness Center and the Directors of Health and Counseling Services,

 Dear SBC Student,

 If you become ill, feel stressed or if you have questions or concerns, we invite you to call 381-6140 and our office manager will help you make an appointment.
-We’ll assist you in recognizing when care or treatment is needed, provide primary care, or help you obtain specialized care if required.
-You can visit Health and Counseling online at sbc.edu/health and access other resources.
+We’ll assist you in recognizing when care or treatment is needed, provide primary care or help you obtain specialized care if required.
+You can access other resources for Health and Counseling via the column to the left.

 Wishing you a healthy year,

-Dr. Rosie T. Lewis, DNP, ANP-BC Director of Health Services
+Dr. Rosie T. Lewis, DNP, ANP-BC Director of Health and Wellness Center

-The Mary F. Harley Student Health and Counseling Center is supportive of and integral to the academic mission of the College.
+The Mary F. Harley Student Health and Wellness Center and Counseling Services is supportive of and integral to the academic mission of the College.
 Excellence in learning is optimized by health and a healthy lifestyle.
-The staff of the health and counseling center is dedicated to assisting students in making healthy lifestyle choices and accepting responsibility for their own health and well-being.
+The staff of the Health and Wellness Center and Counseling Services is dedicated to assisting students in making healthy lifestyle choices and accepting responsibility for their own health and well-being.

-The mission of Sweet Briar’s Health and Counseling Services is achieved through a holistic framework based on the harmony of the mind, body and spirit with emphasis on women’s health and self care.
+The mission of Sweet Briar’s Health and Wellness Center and Counseling Services is achieved through a holistic framework based on the harmony of the mind, body and spirit with emphasis on women’s health and self care.

-Medically related questions should be directed to Rosie T. Lewis, nurse practitioner and director of health services.
+Medically related questions should be directed to Rosie T. Lewis, nurse practitioner and director of the Health and Wellness Center.
 Betty Blevins, mental health counselor, should be contacted with questions or concerns regarding psychological issues.
 Both staff members can be contacted at (434) 381-6140.

-Cheryl Steele, dean of co-curricular life, provides administrative oversight to the Health Center and works closely with the staff members.
+Cheryl Steele, dean of co-curricular life, provides administrative oversight to the Health and Wellness Center and works closely with the staff members.
 She can be reached at (434) 381-6134.